anton-tchekov/editor/README.md

 ## TODO

 ### A
-- Finish Navigation bar
+- When all files closed, show help screen
+- Nav Bar Bug
-	- Select file and open
+- Nav Bar Select file and open
 - Refactor navbar autocomplete ugliness
+- Save As
+- Save all, Discard All

 ### B
 - Search and replace in file / whole folder

-### C
-- When all files closed, show help screen
-- Ask to save when exiting
-	- You have the following unsaved files: Display List with every file
-	- Save all, Discard All